-- Physical characterist
+- Physical characteristics,

-Natural resources,

 - Natural resources,

-Damagraphia abaracterist

-- Demographic characteristics,Economic base, employment,
+- Demographic characteristics,

-- Economic base, emplog
+- Economic base, employment,

-Shelter.
+- Shelter,

 - Transportation,

 - Social and infrastructure facilities,

-- Finance,
+- Finance.

 - Institutional set-up etc. are to be learned.

 Depending on the selection criteria an urban settlement would be selected and the information regarding the components stated above would be collected both form the primary and secondary sources and analyzed.
 St ockholders consultative meeting are also conducted during the field visit.
 A report / maps / charts are the media through which the case study is expected to be presented.